 We rode the same route and started at the same time to keep consistency with GeekWire’s test.
 Our participants (all RPB team members, two male, one female) all have varying athletic abilities and they have lived in Seattle for between 1 month and 3 years.

-Here is a quick glance at the numbers from the GeekWire test.
-Our time to beat: 31 minutes.
+Here's a quick glance at the numbers from the GeekWire test.

 |Method||Time in Minutes|